qpleple/cloudstack-client-generator/README.md

 Description
 -----------

 The table of content of the API reference lists all the methods.
 Each method has its own page.
-The data that the script fetches for each method is :
+The data that the script fetches for each method is:

 * the method name
 * the method description
-* for each argument :
+* for each argument:
   * the argument name
   * the argument description
   * wether if the argument is required or not

-Here is an example of a method generated that has one arugment required (`$id`) and one not (`$forced`):
+Here is an example of a method generated that has one argument required (`$id`) and one not (`$forced`):

     /**
     * Stops a virtual machine.